Keyboard shortcuts

 1. Re-read your alive-fraction numbers.
 From §18 exercise 2 you have measurements for AoS, bool mask, and presence at five alive-fractions.
 The same numbers tell the EBP story: the presence column is the EBP dispatch path.
 Confirm by mapping the §18 row labels to the §19 vocabulary - “presence” = “EBP,” “bool mask” = “filtered iteration.”

 2. Implement both, on creatures.
-Implement drive_hunger_filtered(creatures, is_hungry, dt) (walks creatures, checks the bool column, applies the burn) and drive_hunger_ebp(hungry, energy, id_to_slot, dt) (walks the presence table).
+Implement drive_hunger_filtered(creatures, is_hungry, dt) (walks creatures, checks the bool column, applies the burn) and drive_hunger_ebp(hungry, energy, dt) (indexes the columns by the slots in hungry).
 Run both on a 1M-creature world with 10% hungry.
 Time both with timeit.
 Note the ratio.

 3. The isinstance trap.
 Build a list[Creature] where some are Hungry(Creature), some are Sleepy(Creature), some are plain Creature.
 Implement dispatch via if isinstance(c, Hungry) chains.
 Time it at 1M creatures with 10% Hungry.
 Now implement the EBP version: three numpy presence tables, three system functions.
 Time it.
 The ratio is the cost of consulting the predicate per entity.